Mukesh05/Scripts/Readme_query1.md

 There are two files for deployment
 - threeTier.json
 - threeTier.parameters.json
--

 ### Architecture
 A single ARM template is used to deploy a three tier application architecture to a single resource group.

 ![image](https://user-images.githubusercontent.com/13200163/145585460-6cdf628c-db7b-48ef-8727-18eed0d4dbc0.png)

 The ARM template deployes the below Azure resources to achieve the desired state of a three tier application infrastructure.
-The infrastructure consists of
+The infrastructure deployed consists of a virtual machine, a storage account, an availability set, a load balancer and networking components for each tier.
+Below diagram shows the visual representation of the ARM template.

 ![image](https://user-images.githubusercontent.com/13200163/145711895-ca08750a-9d67-41b4-806b-d19fc15cc89f.png)